qouteall/qouteall-blog/blog/2025/About circular reference.md

 ![](circular/deadlock_classical.drawio.png)

-Golang's locks are not re-entrant.
+Golang's locks are not reentrant.
 Deadlock can happen with only one lock and one thread:

 ```go
 type SomeObject struct {